LinasMackevicius/demo-repo/README.md

 #Demo

-This is a video tutorial repo for testing the tool which is github.
+This is a video tutorial repo for testing the tool which is github!